-Mobile payment solutions are a convenient alternative to cash and credit cards.
+Gone are the days of needing to stash your phone and your wallet in your back pocket or bag.
+Nowadays, there’s a convenient alternative to credit cards and cash: Mobile payment solutions.
 You can use a mobile wallet to pay for online transactions or use a built-in chip in your phone to pay for an in-store purchase.

 Samsung Pay is the proprietary mobile wallet that you will find on newer Samsung devices.
 This app comes with convenient tools to manage your money and pay for purchases online and in stores.
-Getting started is very easy, and you will soon want to use this app as your go-to payment method.
+Getting started is very easy, and soon you’ll wonder how you ever managed to shop without this app.

 What is Samsung Pay?